irvanabagio/blogg/pages/blog/2017-07-24-sails-aouth2.md

 sails lift
 ```

-2. Start server for trustedClient.js and untrustedClient.js (for example)
+2. Start server for trustedClient.js (or untrustedClient.js for example, see *Footnotes*)

 ```bash
 cd examples